vawms/backend-capstone/README.md

 # Backend Capstone: Dev and Docker

+## TODO
+When a technician does not finish a job or further work needs to be done he can open a new issue to come back later.
+The technician should be able to access previous jobs done at that site to determine its history.

 This is the top-level entry for running the backend using Docker and/or a Dev Container.
 For API usage, scripts, and detailed developer workflows, see the README inside ./backend.

 ## What’s Included